runekaagaard/django-treeform/README.md

 ## Copy

-Read value for given key at the source and write it to the target.
+Read value for given key at the source and write it to the destination.
 In normal Django code that would look like:

     movie = get_movie()
     {